jundalisay/spblist/content/en/social/economics/principles/part-1/chapter-05b.md

 - In the French system, the government has control, as a majority stake, in energy production and transmission, allowing the rest to be privately held
 - In Singapore, Vietnam, and China, the government owns everything.
 This leads to low energy prices because the government is supposed to be not-for-profit.
 This allows energy, as the base of the modern economy, to be really inclusive, as the people paying to maintain each other*

-> *State-run utilities are maintained by subsidies which are sourced from taxes from everyone.
-In privatized utilities, the system is reversed: people pay to maintain the lifestyle of the rich investors.
+{{< f f="*State-run utilities are maintained by subsidies which are sourced from taxes from everyone.
+In privatized utilities, the system is reversed: people pay to maintain the lifestyle of the rich investors." >}}